rbohl/liferay-docs/en/developer/customization/articles/50-liferay-forms/03-creating-form-storage-adapters.markdown

 Put form record deletion logic in the `delete` method.

-The `delete` method takes a `DDMStorageAdapterDeleteRequest`.The interface demands that you return a `DDMStorageAdapterDeleteResponse` and handle `StorageException`s.
+The `delete` method takes a `DDMStorageAdapterDeleteRequest`.
+The interface demands that you return a `DDMStorageAdapterDeleteResponse` and handle `StorageException`s.